 - Follow instructions on site to complete submission of thesis.

-- Submit your signed thesis approval page and your Distribution Rights form to the Graduate Student Academic Services office in the Graduate College.
+- Submit your signed Distribution Rights form to the Graduate Student Academic Services office in the Graduate College.
 (See below for details about these forms.)
-You may deliver these forms to the Administration Building, Room 316, fax it to (520) 621-4101, or scan and e-mail them to your degree counselor.
+You may deliver these forms to the Administration Building, Room 316, fax it to (520) 621-4101, or scan and e-mail them to your Degree Counselor.

 Restricting Access to your Thesis (Embargo Option)

 If you do not want your thesis to be available to the public, you may deposit it in the archives with a temporary or permanent embargo on distribution.
 You may specify any length of time for which you want your thesis restricted from public access.
 An embargo requested from ProQuest while making your submission will also be observed by the UA Campus Repository.

 Not sure whether to make your thesis immediately available online?
 Read more about reasons to release or embargo your thesis.

 - Option 1: Your Graduate Coordinator will use Adobe Sign to gather signatures for your approval page.
 Once the chair/co-chairs and committee members have all signed, you will include that signed approval page as page 2 in your dissertation.